jonnytiscareno/BoredomManager/boredom_manager/rails_notes.md

 1. Error messages:
 	- must pass hash as argument (dictionary)
 	- uninitialized controller means something doesn't exist (probably named something wrong)
-	- undefined method `activities' for nil:NilClass, it's not that the method isn't defined but object is referring to nil
+	- undefined method `activities` for nil:NilClass, it's not that the method isn't defined but object is referring to nil

 1. Debugging
 	- Use the terminal window inside the error message
 	- Use print statements (put command)